55th National Film Awards: Silver Lotus Award

+Citation: For its creative use of visual craft to reflect on the relationship between menstrual rituals, the colour red and nature of human existence.
+The film engages the audience very deeply in its experimental exploration of the inner life of young women protagonists and their unique relationship with blood.

 Best Writing on Cinema

 The awards aim at encouraging study and appreciation of cinema as an art form and dissemination of information and critical appreciation of this art-form through publication of books, articles, reviews etc.

 Juries

 A committee headed by Namita Gokhale was appointed to evaluate the writing on Indian cinema.
 Following were the jury members: